What are American dog ticks?

 American dog ticks can spread various diseases to both people and animals and, therefore, are a pest you want to limit contact with as much as possible.
 They can transmit tularemia, and Rocky Mountain spotted fever.

 Why do I have an American dog tick problem?

 Exposure to American dog ticks is most likely to occur during spring, summer, and early fall when their populations are at their highest and they are moving around looking for hosts to feed on.
 The biggest reason American dog ticks end up on your property is that they were brought there by stray pets or wild animals traveling across your yard.

 Yards with tall grass, lots of vegetation, and wooded areas are most likely to experience problems with American dog ticks.
 These properties provide the required shade and moist soil necessary for them to develop from egg to adult.

 American dog ticks will feed on at least three animals throughout their lives.
 Females lay their eggs on the ground; when the tick hatches from the egg, it will crawl onto a host and feed for several days.
 After having their fill of blood, they drop to the ground to digest their meal and transform from nymph to larvae.

 The hungry larva will find a new host to feed on, and when full, the tick will drop to the ground and develop into an adult.
 The new adult will crawl onto another host, and the females and males will mate, and the life cycle begins again.

 Where will I find American dog ticks?

-American dog ticks wait for hosts to come by along the edges of trails and the sides of roads, crawling to the top of a piece of vegetation.
+American dog ticks wait for hosts to come by along the edges of our Londonderry area trails and the sides of roads, crawling to the top of a piece of vegetation.
 Coming in contact with American dog ticks can happen when spending time in your yard, walking on the side of a road or a trail, or while at a dog park or campground.